AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/activities-attribution/salesforce-activities-attribution.md

 ![](assets/1.png)

 To start off, we're introducing a new concept called a [!DNL Marketo Measure] Campaign.
-For each rule that you define, you're going to bucket the records into a [!DNL Marketo Measure] Campaign that you can name.
+For each rule that you define, you are going to bucket the records into a [!DNL Marketo Measure] Campaign that you can name.
 Add multiple campaigns as needed.
 Imagine measuring the effectiveness of an Outbound Sales campaign next to a Paid Media campaign!

 You're going to use this [!DNL Marketo Measure] Campaign Name to tell us which Channel it should get mapped to.
-If you're still thinking about Outbound Sales, perhaps all Outbound Sales campaigns should sit in a BDR channel.
+If you are still thinking about Outbound Sales, perhaps all Outbound Sales campaigns should sit in a BDR channel.

 Get familiar with this hierarchy: